My Island Penang

 Upper Floor of the Museum

+The upper floor shows the growth and development of Islam in Penang through trade.
 Among the interesting exhibits at the museum are dioramas depicting the early days, an ancient grinding stone (batu giling), a replica of the Terengganu Stone, Arab calligraphy, paintings, old photographs of Muslim personalities and the bed of Achehness nobleman.

 Syed Mohammad Al-Attas legacy

-Syed Mohammad Al-Attas left behind a beautiful mansion of the mid-19th century Straits Eclectic style with Islamic elements in 1860.
 Heritage conservationists regards the building as good example of upper-class Muslim residence of the 19th century, incorporating European, Indian and Malay cultural influences.

 In its heyday, the mansion hosted Muslim-related cultural events, one of which was the homegrown Boria, usually performed during Awal Muharram (or the Muslim new year).
 But most of all, the mansion served as home to both Syed Alatas and his son.

+From 1930 to 1960, the Syed Alatas Mansion had been used as a junkyard.
 The Indian Chettiars buys and sell scrap metal thus ruining the beautiful facade of the historical building.
 Even a kopi tiam (coffee shop) occupied the place till 1995.

 Penang Heritage Center

 It was then taken over the Penang Heritage Center.
 The Penang Heritage Center was formed as a center to inculcate an awareness in the cultural and architectural especially in the restoration and its preservation.
-The Municipal Council owned the premises for several decades and had proposed to be demolished for road widening.

 It became the subject of a pilot restoration project financed by federal, state and municipal governments and will be headed by the world famous conservation architect Didier Repellin, head conservator of Lyons, France.

 Today the building are owned by the Municipal Council but the Heritage Centre is run by the State Government.

 If you have the time, the Penang Islamic Museum will proved to be an interesting place to visit.
 The museum is open to the public every day save Tuesdays, from 9:30am to 6:00pm.
 Ticket for admission is Adult RM3 and school kids RM1.

 Let me be your travel agent if you are going home or visiting other destinations.
 Hotel combined, an affiliation I trust has most of the hotels anywhere in the world which are affordable, even the pricey ones.
-Have fun in Penang and have a safe journey when you leave Penang.

 Go to Top of Penang Islamic Museum Page